johannesvollmer/exrs/GUIDE.md

 SpecificChannels {
     channels: [any tuple containing `ChannelDescription` or `Option<ChannelDescription>`],

+    // the storage is usually a closure or a custom type which implements the `GetPixel` trait
     storage: impl GetPixel | impl Fn(Vec2<usize>) -> Pixel,
         where Pixel = any tuple containing f16 or f32 or u32 values
 }